-The High Bridge carries an active railroad across the Kentucky River near Wilmore, Kentucky.
+The High Bridge carries Norfolk Southern Railroad across the Kentucky River near Wilmore, Kentucky.
 The bridge was once the highest bridge in North America and the highest railroad crossing in the world.

 History